The Frog (South Korean TV series): Casting

 Kim Yoon-seok, Yoon Kye-sang, and Go Min-si were reportedly cast for the series in 2022.
 Lee Jung-eun, Park Ji-hwan, and Ha Yoon-kyung were reportedly cast for the series in 2023.
-Chanyeol was reportedly cast in 2024.
+Chanyeol was cast by February 2024.

 On February 20, 2023, Kim, Yoon, Go, and Lee were confirmed as the lead actors of the series.

 Release

-Netflix confirmed The Frog to be released in the third quarter of 2024 after they announced the list of the annual Korean Slate of Films and Series on February 6, 2024.

-The series was released on August 23, 2024.
+Netflix confirmed The Frog to be released in the third quarter of 2024 after they announced the list of the annual Korean Slate of Films and Series on February 6.
+The series was released on August 23.

 Reception

 Critical response

-Writing in the Korea Times, cultural critic and scholar David Tizzard described the drama as having great promise but ultimately failing to deliver on its early psychological explorations.
+Writing for The Korea Times, cultural critic and scholar David Tizzard described the drama as having great promise but ultimately failing to deliver on its early psychological explorations.
 Despite aiming to emulate things like The Shining or Parasite, it ended up as "Disney level morality dressed up in miniskirts and trying to be sexy for Netflix...a Tarantino soundtrack (something else it plays with) without the dialogue, wit, or tension."
 Tizzard did, however, acknowledge the influence the drama might have had on domestic Korean influences for the similarities the plot had with the case of Koh Yuh-jeong.